Robert le diable: Influence

 The Act 3 ballet is regarded by some as the first of the ballets blancs (whereby the principal ballerina and the corps de ballet are all clothed in white) which became a favourite of the nineteenth-century repertoire.
 Later examples include La Sylphide (1832) (also choreographed by Filippo Taglioni and danced by his daughter), Giselle (1841), Pas de Quatre (1845) and Les Sylphides (1909).

 Music from the opera became the subject of numerous virtuoso works of the time.
 The brilliant transcription of its themes (Reminiscences de Robert le diable) made by the composer and virtuoso Franz Liszt was so popular that it became his calling card: on more than one occasion he was forced to interrupt his programmed concerts to play it because of the demands of the audience.
 On the day of its publication by Maurice Schlesinger, the edition of 500 was completely sold out and it had to be immediately reprinted.
 Indeed, the success of Robert, whose score was also published by Schlesinger, was said to have saved him from bankruptcy.
 Frédéric Chopin and Auguste Franchomme jointly composed a Grand duo concertant on themes from the opera, for cello and piano, in 1832, and the Italian pianist and composer Adolfo Fumagalli composed an elaborate fantasy on the opera for left hand alone as his Op.
 106.

 Other pieces based on the opera included works by Adolf von Henselt and Jean-Amédée Méreaux.

 Edgar Degas painted the scene of the Nuns' ballet twice.
 The earlier version (1871) is in the Metropolitan Museum of Art, New York.
 In 1876 Degas painted a larger version for the singer Jean-Baptiste Faure (who had sung the part of Bertram); this version is in the Victoria and Albert Museum, London.

 The work's popularity spawned many parodies and pastiches including one by W. S. Gilbert, Robert the Devil, which opened at the Gaiety Theatre, London in 1868.
-It is referenced in the opening scene of Andrew Lloyd Webber's "The Phantom of the Opera", where an auction item is described as "Lot 664: a wooden pistol and three human skulls from the 1831 production of "Robert le Diable" by Meyerbeer."
+It is referenced in the opening scene of Andrew Lloyd Webber's The Phantom of the Opera, where one of the items being auctioned off is described as "Lot 664: a wooden pistol and three human skulls from the 1831 production of Robert le diable by Meyerbeer."